 NATIONAL SCRABBLE DAY

-National Scrabble Day is observed annually on April 13th.
+Each year on National Scrabble Day April 13th recognizes a game played around the world.
 Originally named Lexiko and then Criss-Cross Words, Alfred Mosher Butts eventually settled on the name Scrabble.
 The amateur artist and unemployed architect developed the word game in the midst of the depression.
 Still, it wasn’t until 1948, a final name change and a trademark that Butts finally began to produce the game.

 Scrabble is played with two to four players who score points by forming words from individual lettered tiles on a game board marked with a 15 x 15 grid.